carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 - Plan 1 --> Container --> a tool that orchestrates the software installation process --> {docker, docker-compose, Podman}
 - Plan 2--> Package Manager --> a method to install and manage software the installation process --> {pip, conda, bioconda}

-**`p-plan:Step(s)`**: a list of planned activities as part of a `Plan` to be executed in a specific order.
+- **`Step(s)`**: a list of planned activities as part of a `Plan` to be executed in a specific order.
 A Step could comprise more than one **action**.
 Then, a Step within a Plan could be linked to one specific executable operation e.g. *Step 1: First clone this repository via Git*, or refer to a group of activities e.g. *Step 2: Create a new Conda environment and activate it.* We define a Step as the sentence of a readme.
 Each sentence in a readme is an instance of the Step concept.
 For instance, the following example shows that `Step 1` involves two activities, and `Step 2` involves one activity:

 `## Step 1: activity1[Clone the repository] and actvity2[create a virtual environment]`

 `## Step 2: activity3[Cofigure] the installation with required dependencies`

 #### Installation methods: